 St Kilda Botanical Gardens Bird Species - Listing of animal species living and visiting the St Kilda Botanical Gardens.

-A pair of little mudlarks made a home on the sleave of the Rain Man sculpture in the Botanical Gardens ornamental pond last year.
-Very clever !
+A pair of little mudlarks had made a safe home on the sleave of the Rain Man sculpture in the Botanical Gardens ornamental pond.

 These gardens are a popular backdrop for weddings.
-If you intend to hold your ceremony ONLY please follow this link and visit the Weddings & Funcitons in Parks page.
+If you intend to hold your ceremony ONLY please follow this link and visit the Weddings & Functions in Parks page.

 If you wish to use the gardens as the setting for your wedding photos, you must contact the Meetings and Events team to check for availability.
 Visit the Weddings & Functions in Parks page to find contact details for the team.

 No wedding receptions are permitted within the garden grounds.

 Future Directions Plan